 Google and Apple’s cookie changes, along with the broader industry focus on protecting consumer privacy, will make traditional advertising techniques less effective for brands.

-The new regulations and the changes to cookies are two more good reasons for brands to invest in first-party data.
+The new regulations and the changes to cookies are two more good reasons for brands to invest in zero-party data.
 Both direct-to-consumer and more traditional brands have everything to gain by making the shift: more personal information on their customers, greater loyalty to their brands, and the ability to create more effective marketing and advertising campaigns.
-For consumers and marketers alike, first-party data is a healthy option worth pursuing.
+For consumers and marketers alike, zero-party data is a healthy option worth pursuing.